German invasion of Luxembourg: Prelude

 At around midnight, Captain Stein, Minister of Justice Victor Bodson, and Police Commissioner Joseph Michel Weis held an emergency meeting.
 Bodson requested that the capital be reinforced by gendarmes from the south, and told Weis to forward this information to the capital's district commissioner to give the necessary orders.
 Weis later tried to contact the district commissioner by phone, but failed to reach him; reinforcements never came.
 A short time later the gendarmes at Diekirch were ordered to patrol the local railway bridge and be wary of unfamiliar persons.
-Luxembourgian authorities received the first reports of exchanged fire at around 02:00 on 10 May when two gendarmes were ambushed near the German border by plainclothes agents.
+Luxembourgish authorities received the first reports of exchanged fire at around 02:00 on 10 May when two gendarmes were ambushed near the German border by plainclothes agents.
 The Germans retreated to the Fels mill near Grevenmacher and around 20 soldiers who volunteered were dispatched to arrest them.
 The government then ordered all steel doors along the border locked.
 At 02:15 soldiers stationed in Bous were attacked by Germans in civilian clothes.
 One soldier was badly injured, as was one German who was detained.
 Shortly thereafter a gendarmerie lieutenant and his chauffeur were ambushed and exchanged fire with German-speaking cyclists; no one was hurt.
 Fifth columnists successfully severed the telephone wires between the capital and the border posts, forcing the gendarmes to communicate via shortwave radio.
 German agents gradually seized the radio stations; the last post to fall, in Wasserbillig, transmitted until the Germans breached the operating room.

 The steel doors of the Schuster Line were ordered closed on 10 May 1940 at 03:15, following reports of movement of German troops on the east side of the border rivers Our, Sauer, and Moselle.
-At 03:30 Luxembourgian authorities released interned French pilots and German deserters.
+At 03:30 Luxembourgish authorities released interned French pilots and German deserters.
 The Royal Family was evacuated from its residence in Colmar-Berg to the Grand Ducal palace in Luxembourg City.
 Around 30 minutes later, at dawn, German planes were spotted flying over Luxembourg City towards Belgium.